csharpvitamins/CSharpVitamins.Tabulation/readme.md

 ## Usage: `PlainTextTable`

 A `PlainTextTable` allows padding of tabular data so it can be displayed easily as text.

+ * Works best with small to medium length strings of data
+ * Does not support *multi-line text* (newlines) or *tabs*
+ * Since columns are padded using spaces, output from this class is best presented using a **fixed-wdith font**

 #### Example 1: classic